nooriro/hello/230422-overflow-wrap-around-float/README.md

 Chrome 112 and Safari 16.4 are showing the expected result, but **Firefox 112 isn’t.**

 ## Old versions of Safari

-Even Safari 15 (released on 2021-2022) shows the *buggy* result, which is different from the result in Firefox 112.
+Even Safari 15 (released on 2021-2022) shows the *inconsistent* result, which is different from the result in Safari 16.4.

 - **Safari 15.6.4:** The long hash value is ***wrapped*** around the image ***if it’s non-linked***.
 It is ***dropped*** below the image ***if it’s linked***.
 - **Safari 14.1.2:** Same as Safari 15.6.4.